Natural law: European liberal natural law

 Liberal natural law grew out of the medieval Christian natural law theories and out of Hobbes' revision of natural law, sometimes in an uneasy balance of the two.

 Sir Alberico Gentili and Hugo Grotius based their philosophies of international law on natural law.
 In particular, Grotius's writings on freedom of the seas and just war theory directly appealed to natural law.
 About natural law itself, he wrote that "even the will of an omnipotent being cannot change or abrogate" natural law, which "would maintain its objective validity even if we should assume the impossible, that there is no God or that he does not care for human affairs."
 (De iure belli ac pacis, Prolegomeni XI).
 This is the famous argument etiamsi daremus (non esse Deum), that made natural law no longer dependent on theology.
-However, German church-historians Ernst Wolf and M. Elze disagreed and claimed that Grotius' concept of natural law did have a theological basis.
+However, German church-historians Ernst Wolf and M. Elze disagreed and wrote that Grotius' concept of natural law did have a theological basis.
 In Grotius' view, the Old Testament contained moral precepts (e.g. the Decalogue) which Christ confirmed and therefore were still valid.
 Moreover, they were useful in explaining the content of natural law.
 Both biblical revelation and natural law originated in God and could therefore not contradict each other.

 In a similar way, Samuel Pufendorf gave natural law a theological foundation and applied it to his concepts of government and international law.

 John Locke incorporated natural law into many of his theories and philosophy, especially in Two Treatises of Government.
 There is considerable debate about whether his conception of natural law was more akin to that of Aquinas (filtered through Richard Hooker) or Hobbes' radical reinterpretation, though the effect of Locke's understanding is usually phrased in terms of a revision of Hobbes upon Hobbesian contractarian grounds.
 Locke turned Hobbes' prescription around, saying that if the ruler went against natural law and failed to protect "life, liberty, and property," people could justifiably overthrow the existing state and create a new one.

 While Locke spoke in the language of natural law, the content of this law was by and large protective of natural rights, and it was this language that later liberal thinkers preferred.
 Political philosopher Jeremy Waldron has pointed out that Locke's political thought was based on "a particular set of Protestant Christian assumptions."
 To Locke, the content of natural law was identical with biblical ethics as laid down especially in the Decalogue, Christ's teaching and exemplary life, and Paul's admonitions.
 Locke derived the concept of basic human equality, including the equality of the sexes ("Adam and Eve"), from Genesis 1, 26–28, the starting-point of the theological doctrine of Imago Dei.
 One of the consequences is that as all humans are created equally free, governments need the consent of the governed.